bostanem/bostanem.github.io/index.md

 ---
 layout: default
 ---
 I am a research scientist at [ams AG International][ams].
 I work on the design of next-generation 3D imaging/sensing systems.
-My expertise combines optical physics, computer vision, and machine learning to achieve seamless integration of hardware and software elements for acquiring, reconstructing, and understanding 3D scenes.
+My expertise combines optical physics, computer vision, and machine learning to achieve seamless integration of hardware and software elements for reconstructing and understanding 3D scenes.

 Before joining ams in 2020, I was an Assistant Professor at the [Informatics Institute][iins] of the [University of Amsterdam][uva] (UvA).
 Before that, I was a post-doctoral researcher in the [Computational Imaging Lab][cilab] at [UC Berkeley].
 I was also affiliated with the
 [Berkeley Artificial Intelligence Research Laboratory] [bair] and [Berkeley Center for Computational Imaging] [bcci] during my time in Berkeley.
 I have obtained my M.Sc. and Ph.D. degrees at [EPFL].

 For my publications, please see my [scholar][scholar] page.